psychemedia/storytelling-notes/unforeseen-nonsense.md

 Word for word, he told her, and it was a sad hour when she heard the story.
 The two mourn together like a pair of ring-doves, and cannot be consoled.

-When they see that with all their efforts they can make no advance, they say to one another, " Come, come, what's the good of behaving so childishly in the sight of everyone?
+When they see that with all their efforts they can make no advance, they say to one another, "Come, come, what's the good of behaving so childishly in the sight of everyone?
 He has said it, and he will do it.
 Only let us give him our blessing, and bid him farewell.
 'None can escape his fate.'"

 So they summon him on the day that he was preparing to depart, and say to him: